Intel expects reduced US grant after winning defense contract

-:Intel expects a small reduction from the $8.5 billion preliminary U.S. subsidies planned for the chipmaker, according to a person familiar with the matter.
+:Intel expects a reduction from the $8.5 billion preliminary U.S. subsidies planned for the chipmaker to adjust for a $3 billion deal with the Pentagon, two sources familiar with the matter said on Monday.

+The sources said Intel was likely to lose less funding than had been reported in the media on Sunday and its shares rose 3 per cent by midday.

-But in September, Intel also won a $3 billion contract with the U.S. Department of Defense.
-Funding for that contract ended up coming from the $39 billion that U.S. lawmakers allocated for chip subsidies rather than the Pentagon's budget, which led to a reduction in Intel's direct grant award, the person said.
+Intel in September won a $3 billion contract with the U.S. Department of Defense.
+Funding for the Pentagon contract ended up coming from the $39 billion that U.S. lawmakers allocated for chip subsidies rather than the Pentagon's budget, which led to a reduction in Intel's direct grant award, the person said.

+One of the sources said the grant reduction was not connected to Intel's broader struggles this year.
+Margins have narrowed and the chipmaker has laid off thousands of employees.

+The problems follow years of heavy spending by Chief Executive Pat Gelsinger that has not revived the once-dominant chipmaker.
+Intel's shares have slid 47 per cent so far this year, and its market value has plummeted below that of once-smaller rivals such as Qualcomm and Advanced Micro Devices.
+Intel's depressed stock price has spurred takeover interest.

 This spring U.S. President Joe Biden's administration said it was awarding Intel nearly $20 billion in grants and loans, supercharging the company's domestic semiconductor chip output and marking the government's largest outlay to subsidize leading-edge chip production.